bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 ```
 &GLOBAL
   PROJECT DAA_NEB
   RUN_TYPE BAND          !
-Band methods
+Band method
   PRINT_LEVEL MEDIUM
 &END GLOBAL
 ```

-We use a similar `&FORCE_EVAL` section of the input file because we want to maintain the same QM level.
-However, we define a new `&MOTION` section.
+We use a similar `&FORCE_EVAL` section of the input file because we want to maintain the same QM theory level.
+However, we define the section `&BAND` within the `&MOTION` section which will contain parameters relavent for the NEB.

-- `BAND_TYPE CI-NEB`
+- `  BAND_TYPE CI-NEB`
-- `NUMBER_OF_REPLICA` 15
+- `  NUMBER_OF_REPLICA` 15
-- `K_SPRING` 0.05
+- `  K_SPRING` 0.05
-- `&REPLICA` subsection.
-Here we list the structures as initial guesses for NEB.
+- `  &REPLICA` subsection.
+Here we list the previous optimised structures as initial guesses for NEB.

 ```
 &MOTION
   &BAND                    !
 BAND run
     BAND_TYPE CI-NEB       !
-Type of BAND calculation
+Type of BAND calculation - Climbing Image NEB
     NUMBER_OF_REPLICA 15   !
 Number of Replica to use in the BAND
     K_SPRING 0.05          !
-Spring constant
+Spring constant for the band

     &CONVERGENCE_CONTROL.  ! control the convergence criteria for BAND
       MAX_FORCE 0.0010